artsy/hokusai/README.md

 See `hokusai {command} --help` for command-specific options

-### Scaffolding
+### Initializing a project

-`hokusai scaffold` writes a Dockerfile, development.yml and test.yml in the current directory
+`hokusai init` writes hokusai project config and creates a Dockerfile, development.yml and test.yml in the current directory

+### Checking dependencies

+`hokusai check` makes sure everything is set up correctly in your local environment

 ### Development